-16 Shareholders on the Principal Register, or certificated and own name dematerialized shareholders on the SA Register who have appointed Computershare SA as their CSDP with the instruction that their ordinary shares are to be registered in the electronic sub-register of members in their own name. may register the appointment of a proxy and/or voting instructions for this meeting online at www.investorcentre.co.uk/eproxy.
+16 Shareholders on the Principal Register, or certificated and own name dematerialized shareholders on the SA Register who have appointed Computershare SA as their CSDP with the instruction that their ordinary shares are to be registered in the electronic subregister of members in their own name, may register the appointment of a proxy and/or voting instructions for this meeting online at www.investorcentre.co.uk/eproxy.

 Full details of the procedures are set out on this website.
-The proxy appointment and / or voting instructions must be received by Computershare by no later than 11:30 a.m.
-CEST on Wednesday 24 May 2023.
+The proxy appointment and / or voting instructions must be received by Computershare by no later than 12 p.m.
+CEST on Friday 24 May 2024.
 You will need to have your form of proxy or email notification to hand when you log on as it contains information which is required during the process.